Cadaqués

 Under the direction of Jean WEILER and Pelayo MARTINEZ, the 500 Spanish workers hired had 90 days to build the village.

-Claude EYGUESIER had the difficult task of opening the village, a village barely completed on June 9, 1962.
+Claude EYGUESIER has the heavy task of opening the village, a village barely finished on June 9, 1962.

-People go to Cadaques for water sports.
-The village quickly became a mecca for diving (both free and scuba) to explore the underwater world and impressive drop-offs.
-The caïques depart from the small Culip cove, overlooked by the adjoining restaurant.
+We go to Cadaqués for water sports.
+Very quickly, the village becomes a mecca for diving (both freediving and scuba diving) to explore the underwater world and its impressive drop-offs.
+Boarding the caiques takes place in the small cove of Culip, overlooked by the restaurant next door.

-Due to the favorable wind conditions, the village is also renowned for its sailing school.
-Water skiing is also popular during the early years.
+Thanks to favorable wind conditions, the village is also renowned for its sailing school.
+Water skiing also has its place in the early years.

 Did you know?

-For several years, the village served as a rescue center for divers who had suffered diving accidents.
+For several years, the village served as a rescue center for divers injured in diving accidents.
 The village had a hyperbaric decompression chamber.
-This type of equipment was very rare at the time and almost impossible to find in the region.
-The nearest one was located in Toulon and belonged to the army.
+This type of equipment was very rare at the time and virtually impossible to find in the region.
+The nearest one was located in Toulon and belonged to the military.

 And today.

 The village closed in 2004.
-The Spanish government bought the land occupied by the Club for 4.5 million euros, and, with the Catalonia region, paid out another 7 million to return the site to nature.
-The demolition of the village began on Monday, July 13, 2009, and lasted 3 years.
+The Spanish state bought the land occupied by the Club for 4.5 million euros, and, together with the Catalonia region, spent a further 7 million euros to restore the site to nature.
+Demolition of the village began on Monday, July 13, 2009, and lasted three years.

 Videos